Special Projects

 Paige Turner Project

-The Paige Turner project is a methodology created by James that allows a small group of writers to create a full-length work of fiction in a ridiculously short time.
+The Paige Turner project was a methodology created by James that allows a small group of writers to create a full-length work of fiction in a ridiculously short time.
 Five writers and an editor can create a modern thriller of 100,000 words from first concept to edited ready-to-print manuscript in ten days.
 Four writers can create a YA novel of 50,000 words in five days.
 No tricks, no prewritten texts, no elaborate software.

 The Paige Turner system was devised and trialled with the support of HarperCollins in early 2009, which led to the creation of Red Chamber by the pseudonymous James Saxon.
 Subsequently the system has been used to rapid-prototype YA manuscripts for the book packager Fabled Lands LLC.